Certosa di Pavia: Stained glass and other works

 The Certosa possesses an important collection of stained glass windows, executed to cartoons by masters active in Lombardy in the 15th century, including Zanetto Bugatto, Vincenzo Foppa, Bergognone and Hans Witz.

 In the presbytery there is the large Renaissance carved wooden choir, commissioned by Ludovico il Moro.
 It is remarkable both from the point of view of the inlay, and for the quality of the designs from which the inlays were taken, probably produced by the same artists who created the pictorial decorations such as Bergognone and Zenale.
 The 42 dossals depict saints or biblical characters, each of which shows architectural or natural scenarios with elaborate and imaginative Renaissance-style constructions.
 The execution was entrusted by the Duke in 1486 to Bartolomeo de Polli, a Modenese already active at the court of Mantua, and completed by the Cremonese inlayer Pantaleone de Marchi, in time for the consecration of the church, which took place in 1497.

 The great high altar is surmounted by a colossal ciborium in the form of a temple with a central plan with a large dome, built in Carrara marble, with inserts in polychrome marble and precious stones such as lapis lazuli, carnelian, jasper and onyx, and bronze finishes.
 It was built in 1568 by the sculptor Ambrogio Volpi.
 The small temple of this altar is enriched by thirteen bronze statuettes by Angelo Marini.
 The altar cross, the candelabra and the large candlestick (2.03 meters high) are by Annibale Fontana.

-The crypt sacristy contains, among other treasures, a triptych in ivory and hippopotamus' ivory by Baldassarre degli Embriachi, donated by Gian Galeazzo Visconti.
-The work, a late Gothic carving masterpiece, measures 2.45 meters at the base for a maximum height, referring to the lateral pinnacles, of 2.54 meters.
+The sacristy contains, among other treasures, a triptych in ivory and hippopotamus' ivory by the Embriachi workshop run by Baldassarre degli Embriachi, originally placed in the suite of rooms used by Gian Galeazzo Visconti on his visits.
+This is one of only three very large pieces by the workshop, who mostly made much smaller marriage caskets.
+The work, a late Gothic carving masterpiece, measures 2.45 meters at the base for a maximum height, including the pinnacles, of 2.54 meters.
 It is composed of minute compositions and adorned with small tabernacles with statuettes of saints inside; in the central compartment there are 26 panels illustrating the legend of the Magi according to the apocryphal gospels; in the compartment on the right and on the left, 36 bas-reliefs (18 on each side) depict episodes from the life of Christ and the Virgin.
-In the median cusp, inside a tondo supported by angels, the figure of God dominates, while the base of the triptych presents a piety, flanked by 14 aedicules with as many decorated statuettes of Saints.
+In the median cusp, inside a tondo supported by angels, the figure of God dominates, while the base of the triptych presents a piety, flanked by 14 aedicules with as many statuettes of saints.
 There are also two external polygonal pillars made up of 40 small tabernacles adorned with statuettes.